prerit2803/Pulse-Bot/DESIGN.md

   ```

 ```
-Use Case: Create a new branch with healthy code and lock it down until master branch is unstable.
+Use Case 2: Create a new branch with healthy code and lock it down until master branch is unstable.

 1. Preconditions:
 	Personal access token for GitHub repositories must be available to the bot.